micmejia/bible-dump/NKJV/Acts/Acts 1.md

 And He said to them, "It is not for you to know times or seasons which the Father has put in His own authority.

 ###### 8
-But you shall receive power when the Holy Spirit has come upon you; and you shall be [^c]witnesses to Me in Jerusalem, and in all Judea and Samaria, and to the end of the earth." ## Jesus Ascends to Heaven
+But you shall receive power when the Holy Spirit has come upon you; and you shall be witnesses to Me in Jerusalem, and in all Judea and Samaria, and to the end of the earth." ## Jesus Ascends to Heaven

 ###### 9
 Now when He had spoken these things, while they watched, He was taken up, and a cloud received Him out of their sight.